Léonie Yahne: Career

 In 1911 she won a lawsuit against another Parisian actress calling herself "Yane", preventing the other woman from using a stage name that so closely resembled her own.
-An English magazine referred to Yahne as "a favorite in society, an expert with foils, a passionate horsewoman, and a terror of France on her automobile."
+An English magazine referred to Yahne as "a favourite in society, an expert with foils, a passionate horsewoman, and a terror of France on her automobile."

 Personal life

 Léonie Yahne owned a property in Louveciennes, named Villa Fiammette after one of her best-known roles.
 She died in Paris in 1950, aged 82 years.